An Emotional and Inspiring Experience: Our Journey to the Charity Film Awards 2020

 The event was amazing as a whole.
 It was great to see the project come together.
 It was an emotional experience, some of the other entries were very inspiring.
 Some films left viewers in tears, whilst other films brought warm smiles to faces.
 After watching all the videos, all the charities were able to network with each other with some drinks and snacks.

 The LBA are in the running for the Charity Film Awards 2020 and would like everybody who is involved in basketball and who loves their community, to vote for us.
-The voting is open for the public from the 1st of October until the 1st of December.
+Please vote for us by clicking the ‘Vote Portal’ button below.
+This will open LBA’s entry in the Charity Film Awards website so click the ‘Vote’ button and register using your email address.

 This will be a big deal for the sport of basketball and will help the LBA make a difference!